matusnovak/finemedia/README.md

 ## Dependencies

-All dependencies listed here are already included as a git submodule and will be statically linked to the fineframework library.
+All dependencies listed here are already included as a git submodule and will be statically linked to the finemedia library.
 Therefore, no need to compile them manually, nor link them manually!
 Everything is automated via CMake.

 * [libjpeg](https://github.com/LuaDist/libjpeg.git) - For reading and writing JPG images.
 * [libtiff](https://gitlab.com/libtiff/libtiff.git) - For reading and writing TIFF images.